Arvinhub/mesos-dns/docs/docs/configuration-parameters.md

 `IPSources` defines a fallback list of IP sources for task records, sorted by priority.
 If you use **Docker**, and enable the `netinfo` IPSource, it may cause tasks to become unreachable, because after Mesos 0.25, the Docker executor publishes the container's internal IP in NetworkInfo.
 The default value is: `["netinfo", "mesos", "host"]`

+`DefaultSampleAnswers` staes whether to return a sample of answers, as opposed to a truncated answer.
+This will not set the truncation bit on the response, in order to prevent clients from falling back to TCP

 - `host`: Host IP of the Mesos slave where a task is running.
 - `mesos`: Mesos containerizer IP. **DEPRECATED**
 - `docker`: Docker containerizer IP. **DEPRECATED**